omerbsezer/Fast-Docker/README.md

 ### Docker Volumes/Bind Mounts  <a name="volume"></a>

-- Volumes and binding mounts must be used for saving logs, output files, and using input files.
+- Volumes and binding mounts must be used for saving logs, output files, and input files.
-- When volumes bind to the directory in the container, this directory and volume are synchronised.
+- When volumes bind to the directory in the container, this directory and volume are synchronized.

 ```
 docker volume create [volumeName]